From spectral cluster to uniform resolvent estimates on compact manifolds: Introduction

-When proving \eqref{Frank and Schimmer} in a coordinate patch of the manifold, the crucial region in phase space is $|x|\lesssim 1$, $|\xi|\sim \lambda$.
+When proving \eqref{Frank and Schimmer} in a coordinate patch of the manifold, the crucial region in phase space is $|x|\lesssim 1$, $|\xi|\approx \lambda$.
 Away from this region, one has stronger elliptic estimates, and the inequality follows by Sobolev embedding.
-We will omit the arguments concerning elliptic estimates and refer to the proof of \cite[Corollary 5]{MR2252331} or that of \cite[Theorem 7]{MR2280790}.
+For the arguments concerning elliptic estimates we refer to the proof of \cite[Corollary 5]{MR2252331} or that of \cite[Theorem 7]{MR2280790} but we will discuss these briefly in Subsection \ref{subs.
+Elliptic estimates}.
 In the crucial phase space region, the difference between spectral cluster and resolvent estimates is at most logarithmic in the frequency $\lambda$.
 In fact, this holds in a rather abstract setting, see Proposition \ref{proposition abstract bounds}.
 Similar abstract considerations (see e.g.\ \cite[Theorem XIII.25]{MR0493421} or \cite[Corollary 3.3]{MR3211800}) show that the spectral cluster bound \eqref{Sogge} is equivalent to the analogue of \eqref{Frank and Schimmer} for the imaginary part of the resolvent.
 Hence, any difference between \eqref{Frank and Schimmer} and \eqref{Sogge} can only come from the real part.
 The logarithmic loss incurred by the abstract bounds hints at an inefficiency in detecting cancellations.
 This is most clearly seen in the constant coefficient case, where the distributional formula

 reveals cancellations of the real part.
 More generally, in the case where the operator has only absolutely continuous spectrum, Guillarmou and Hassell \cite[Lemma 4.1]{MR3211800} showed that the cancellation effects can be exploited by an integration by parts argument.
 This requires stronger pointwise bounds on the spectral measure and all its derivatives of order $\leq n/2$.
 The cancellation is related to the causal structure of the resolvent mentioned before.